Data-Driven Attribution: The Comprehensive Guide to Digital Marketing

 • Clearly defined goals in your account.

-• A minimum number of ad interactions (typically around 3,000) and conversions (approximately 300) within a 30-day period.
+• A minimum number of ad interactions (usually around 3,000) and conversions (about 300) within a 30-day period.

 To check if data-driven attribution is set up, follow these steps: